play-co/billing/README.md

 ],
 ~~~

-At the top of your `src/Application.js` install the JS wrapper:
+You can import the billing object anywhere in your application:

 ~~~
-import plugins.billing.install;
+import plugins.billing.billing as billing;
 ~~~

-This installs a new global `billing` object accessible to all of your source.

 ### iOS Setup